maikopruett/garmin-rino-custom-maps/README.md

 # Garmin Custom Map Converter

+Made by Maiko for the love of the game

 A Python tool to convert GeoTIFF files into Garmin-compatible KMZ files for use with Garmin devices (such as Rino series).

 ## Features